Our Campuses: Duluth and Twin Cities

 - Faculty and staff are shared between the two campuses.

 - ITV technology is used to keep the campuses connected.

 - Same curriculum on each campus.

-Our college offers PhD, M.S., and Doctor of Pharmacy (PharmD) programs on both the Twin Cities and Duluth campuses of the University of Minnesota.
-We call it, “One College, Two Campuses.”
-We offer a supportive student environment and have a high graduation and job placement rate at 99%.
+Our college offers PhD, MS, and Doctor of Pharmacy (PharmD) programs on both the Duluth and Twin Cities campuses of the University of Minnesota.
+We cconsider it “One College, Two Campuses.”
+We offer a supportive student environment and have a high graduation and job placement rate of nearly 97%.
 We also have award-winning pharmacy student organizations with 95% of our students participating in at least one organization.